-Most Philadelphians haven’t been to the Liberty Bell since a middle school field trip.
+Most Philadelphians haven’t been to the Liberty Bell since a middle school field trip–basically a requirement if you’re living in Pennsylvania.

 Sports stadiums?
 Museum of Art?
 You’ll find those on your own.